mariehmai/form-api/README.md

 ### Form and field validation

 To make the product close to functional, form validation is a critical requirement.
-To make it happen, I grouped the common validation logic (`required` field) into the `Field.validate` method and then called `Field.validateValue`, that each class that extends `Field` can override.
+To make it happen, I grouped the common validation logic (e.g. `required` field) into the `Field.validate` method and then called `Field.validateValue`, that each class that extends `Field` can override.

 ### Conditional field and visibility